Infineon/mtb-example-wifi-mqtt-client/README.md

 ## Operation

-If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
+If using a PSOC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSOC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 > **Note:** Use `policy_single_CM0_CM4_smif_swap.json` policy instead of using the default one "policy_single_CM0_CM4_swap.json" to provision CY8CKIT-064B0S2-4343W device.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. Modify the user configuration files in the *configs* directory as follows:

-      1. **Wi-Fi configuration:** Set the Wi-Fi credentials in *configs/wifi_config.h*: Modify the macros `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` to match with that of the Wi-Fi network that you want to connect.
+      1. **Wi-Fi configuration:** Set the Wi-Fi credentials in *configs/wifi_config.h*: Modify the macros `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` to match with the Wi-Fi network that you want to connect.

       2. **MQTT configuration:** Set up the MQTT client and configure the credentials in *configs/mqtt_client_config.h*.
 Some of the important configuration macros are as follows:

-         - `MQTT_BROKER_ADDRESS`: Hostname of the MQTT broker (default value is set to test.mosquitto.org).
+         - `MQTT_BROKER_ADDRESS`: Hostname of the MQTT broker (the default value is set to test.mosquitto.org).

          - `MQTT_PORT`: Port number to be used for the MQTT connection.
-As specified by IANA (Internet Assigned Numbers Authority), port numbers assigned for MQTT protocol are *1883* for non-secure connections and *8883* for secure connections.
+As specified by the Internet Assigned Numbers Authority (IANA), port numbers assigned for the MQTT protocol are *1883* for non-secure connections and *8883* for secure connections.
 However, MQTT brokers may use other ports.
 Configure this macro as specified by the MQTT broker.

          - `MQTT_SECURE_CONNECTION`: Set this macro to `1` if a secure (TLS) connection to the MQTT broker is required to be established; else `0`.